 We seek to ensure employees of different genders are paid the same for similar job responsibilities, and our practices are creating gender pay equity across the globe.
-3M has achieved pay equity within 90% of our global employee population, and we continue to make progress toward enterprise pay equity.
+You can see our progress toward hitting 100% global pay equity in our Global Impact website.

 In 2015, 3M set a cumulative goal across all diversity categories to double the pipeline of diverse talent in management globally from 32.6% to 65.2%.
 Our progress of advancing representation of Black/African American and Hispanic/Latino individuals from entry-level to senior management in our U.S. workforce is measured by the global Diversity Index.

 3M set a new global, education-focused goal to advance economic equity by creating five million unique STEM and Skilled Trades learning experiences for underrepresented individuals by the end of 2025.
 This is meant to inspire and support future generations of innovators and scientists to seek out careers in STEM and Skilled Trades.

 3M created the global Inclusion Index as a way to help measure inclusion and employees’ sense of belonging in our workplace.
 Based on employee survey data, the results help guide our inclusion action plans across 3M and identify additional opportunities and priorities.